Analysis | The Supreme Court just made Amy Coney Barrett loom even larger over the 2020 election

-It bears noting that Republicans weren’t nearly so concerned such a prospect in 2016; in fact, Cruz himself said back then that a 4-4 court would be no big deal.
+It bears noting that Republicans weren’t nearly so concerned about such a prospect in 2016; in fact, Cruz himself said back then that a 4-4 court would be no big deal.
 But the thrust of his recent comments was telling.
 Republicans would very much like to have a GOP-appointed justice to help resolve any disputes arising about the 2020 election.
 President Trump has also said as much.

-That prospect already loomed large given all the legal wrangling over increased mail-in ballots during the coronavirus pandemic.
+That prospect already loomed large, given all the legal wrangling over increased mail-in ballots during the coronavirus pandemic.
 Now it looms even larger.

 The Supreme Court on Monday did indeed deadlock on a key voting issue in a key state.
-In a 4-4 split, it failed to reach an agreement on whether to stop Pennsylvania from counting mail-in ballots received after Election Day (but postmarked by that day).
+In a 4-to-4 split, it failed to reach an agreement on whether to stop Pennsylvania from counting mail-in ballots received after Election Day (but postmarked by that day).
 The lack of a stay in the case was a win for Democrats, because it keeps in place the Pennsylvania state Supreme Court’s ruling that such ballots can be counted up to three days after Election Day.
 Republicans had sought to put that decision on hold — one of many GOP efforts to apply stricter rules to mail-in voting, which leans overwhelmingly Democratic right now.

 But the ruling was also somewhat ominous for Democrats, in that it reinforces the impact Amy Coney Barrett’s ascension could have on the court, rather quickly.